 Other things that can affect the amount of income you will need include:

-Overall, the cost of living in Spain in 2020 is still much cheaper than in the UK.
-Rents, for example, are around 30% less, groceries 15% less and the Consumer Price Index over 21% lower than the UK.
+Overall, the cost of living in Spain in 2021 is still much cheaper than in the UK.
+Rents, for example, are around 38% less, groceries 19% less and the Consumer Price Index (including rent) over 27% lower than the UK.
+Source: Numbeo.com

 However, despite the lower cost of living in Spain, the average salary is far less than that of the UK.

 Remember too, that while Spain has a welfare system, it’s different to the UK and so there is no Universal Credit or working/child tax credits as such.
-There are a few tax allowances for people who have children, but these are really nowhere near as substantial as the ones you may be used to in the UK.
+There are a few tax allowances for people who have children, but these are really nowhere near as substantial as the ones you may already be receiving in the UK.

 Take a look at the following page about the UK and Spanish benefits you may be able to receive while living here in Spain.